palewire/django-calaccess-raw-data/docs/howtocontribute.rst

 How to contribute
 =================

-This walkthrough will guide your through to install the source of this application to fix bugs and develop new features.
+This walkthrough will show you how to install the source code of this application to fix bugs and develop new features.

 First create a new virtualenv.